Mandatory Pre-Race Meeting: Friday, February 15, 2019 @ 6pm

 Please note our suggestion–no rechargeable items

-- SPOT or InReach locator ONLY with new lithium batteries(Racers may use their own locator otherwise rental units will be available for additional cost.
-Racers using personal devices are responsible for activation and service costs)
+- SPOT or InReach locator ONLY with new lithium batteries(Racers may use their own locator otherwise rental units will be available for additional cost. )

 - Bivy sack or tent (unless sleeping bag has a built-in one)

 - Sleeping pad (we do not recommend blow-up type)

-- Containers to hold 132 oz. of water (minimum)
+- Containers to hold two 32 oz. of water (minimum)

-- Battery operated head lamp & red blinking light with lithium batteries.
+- Battery operated head lamp & red blinking light (front & back) with lithium batteries.

 - Liquid or Solid fuel stove(Recommend–MSR Whisper Light International)